Our Science – Shapiro Website

 Computational Techniques for RNA Secondary Structure Prediction and Analysis

 We were the first to develop an RNA folding technique that uses concepts from genetic algorithms.
 Our algorithm, MPGAfold, was originally developed to run on a massively parallel SIMD supercomputer, a MasPar MP-2 with 16384 processors.
-This algorithm was modified and now runs on parallel MIMD high performance computers which include multicore Linux clusters.
+This algorithm was modified and now runs on parallel high performance Linux clusters.
 Exceptional scaling characteristics are obtained with the ability to run the algorithm with hundreds of thousands of population elements.
 RNA pseudoknot prediction is part of the genetic algorithm, resulting in its ability to predict tertiary interactions.
-Other features include the ability to incorporate different energy rules, and the forced inhibition and embedding of desired helical stems.
+Other features include simulation of co-transcriptional folding, the ability to incorporate different energy rules, and the forced inhibition and embedding of desired helical stems.
 In addition, STRUCTURELAB, our heterogeneous bioinformatical RNA analysis workbench can be used in conjunction with MPGAfold and RNA2D3D to produce predicted 3D atomic coordinates of RNA structures along with the visualization of these structures.
 Also, we developed a novel interactive visualization methodology that is part of STRUCTURELAB.
 This technique enables the comparison and analysis of multiple sequence RNA folds from a phylogenetic point of view, thus allowing improvement of predicted structural results across a family of sequences.